lukeraymonddowning/poser/readme.md

 #### Magic Bindings
-If your model relationship method name (ie: the 'customers()' method on our 'User' model) is the same or plural version of our Factory class (ie: 'CustomerFactory'), then we can take advantage of Magic Bindings in Poser.
+If your model relationship method name (ie: the 'customers()' method on our 'User' model) is the same or a plural version of our Factory class (ie: 'CustomerFactory'), then we can take advantage of Magic Bindings in Poser.

 Let's take another look at our User/Customer example.